Ahmed-Ali/JSONExport/README.md

 ========================
 Currently you can convert your JSON object to one of the following lanaguages:

+1. Java for Android.
-1. Java for Android - using org.json.* classes.
+2. Java for Android - to use with [Realm](http://realm.io).
-2. Swift Classes.
-3. Swift Sturcutres.
+3. Swift Classes.
 4. Swift Classes - To use with [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) library.
+5. Swift Classes - To use with [Realm](http://realm.io).
-5. Swift - CoreData.
+6. Swift - CoreData.
+7. Swift Sturcutres.
-6. Objective-C - iOS.
+8. Objective-C - iOS.
-7. Objective-C - MAC.
+9. Objective-C - MAC.
-8. Objective-C - CoreData.
+10. Objective-C - CoreData.
-9. Objective-C - To use with [Realm](http://realm.io).
+11. Objective-C - To use with [Realm](http://realm.io).
-10. Swift Classes - To use with [Realm](http://realm.io).

 Screenshot shows JSONExport used for a snippet from Twitter timeline JSON and converting it to Swift-CoreData.
 ![alt tag](https://cloud.githubusercontent.com/assets/5157350/5228493/72693010-7713-11e4-9e42-625a8590424a.png)